gkossakowski/gkossakowski.github.io/content/posts/2020-08-06---The-slim-shady-year-part-one.md

 what's so special about this famous doctor that's attracting all these top-notch people?
 2. how can I become part of the list?

 I didn't belong to that list, but that didn't matter.
-The online accounts suggested it was indeed a special place, and beating my injury is all I cared about.
+Beating my injury is all I cared about.
 To give you a sense of how much I cared, let me highlight some of the things I did before my conversation about the Munich clinic Fabienne recommended.
 I was taking detailed, everyday notes on changes to my muscle tension in hopes of working out a pattern.
 I sat in a library and read sports medicine research papers on hamstring injuries in the hope of finding a